MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/try_get_source.md

 ---
 layout: default
 title: Try Get Source
-parent: Documentation
+parent: AudioSource
 ---

 ## Try Get Source
 **What it does:**
-Returns the ```source``` of the given sound, as well as an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/#possible-errors)), showing wheter and how getting the source of the given sound failed.
+Returns the ```source``` of the given sound, as well as an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how getting the source of the given sound failed.

 **How to call it:**
 - ```SoundName``` is the ```name``` we have given the sound we want to get the source from